OtabekAz/qa5-project/_DOCS/user/settings.md

 #### GitHub profile link

 #### Codewars link
+The user can write a link to his Codewars profile ( It is not a required field ).
+* Once the user clicked on "Add Codewars link" button pop-up menu should appear.
+* Pop-up menu should help user to understand where the user can take URL to profile.
+* Pop-up menu should have an empty field, User should paste his link in the field.

 #### T-Shirt size
 The user can choose T-shirt size by selecting  one of the options from the pop-up menu.

 #### Delivery address
+The user can write his actual address ( It is not a required field )
+* Any symbols can be used.
+* Only administrators can see the address.

 #### Footer
 Footer is displayed two lines according to spec requirements.